 - Applying calamine lotion to warm areas can help decrease the desire to scratch them

 - Treat hot and inflamed skin with cold compresses infused with essential oils to calm swelling and irritation

-- Wear loose cotton clothing, avoid tight-fitting or manmade fabrics as these will encourage you to heat up and sweat
+- Wear loose cotton clothing, and avoid tight-fitting or manmade fabrics as these will encourage you to heat up and sweat

 - Antihistamine tablets, the sort that is prescribed for hay fever can help with a persistent reaction